Algorithms for twisted conjugacy classes of polycyclic-by-finite groups II: Abstract

 \section{Abstract}

-We construct an algorithm that, given a pair of homomorphisms between polycyclic-by-finite groups, determines whether their Reidemeister number is finite, and additionally returns a set of representatives of the twisted conjugacy classes if it is.
+We construct an algorithm that, given a pair of homomorphisms between polycyclic-by-finite groups, determines whether their Reidemeister number is finite, and if so returns a set of representatives of the twisted conjugacy classes.
 Moreover, we show how this algorithm can be applied to compute double cosets and orbits of affine actions.